algovista-collab/QWorld_QEC_QKD_QML/Stabilizer_Codes.md

 # Stabilizer States

-The elements of the Pauli group have another important property that relates to quantum states, which we will study now.
-In the next section, we will use the notions introduced here to construct stabilizer groups.
+The elements of the Pauli group have another important property that relates to quantum states.
+The eigenvalues and eigenvectors of Pauli matrices are:

-We will need to recall the eigenvectors and eigenvalues of $X, Y, Z$ are:

 $$
 \begin{aligned}